Don Pyke, Senior Coach

 Did you know …?
 Teague was a player-coach for two seasons with Carlton's VFL team, the Northern Bullants.

-Coaching career: Assistant Coach at Adelaide 2012 – current
+Coaching career: Strength and Conditioning Coach at Geelong 2009, Assistant Coach at Adelaide 2015 – current

 Matthew Clarke, Assistant Coach (Ruck)